rmanalast/ISD-Assignment-03/README.md

 to provide a specific implementation for each account type.
 This allows objects of different BankAccount subclasses to be treated as objects of a common superclass, providing increased flexibility, improved code reuse, and easier maintenance.

+## Strategy Pattern
+The Strategy pattern was used in this assignment to manage different service charge calculations for each account type, providing flexibility in how charges are applied.
+I created separate strategy classes for each account’s unique service charge formula and connected them to the get_service_charge method.
+This setup allows each account to automatically select the correct calculation.
+Additionally, this design makes it easy to add or update service charge strategies in the future without altering the main account classes.